 You see, from a customer standpoint, I was very happy and satisfied with the way SiteGround conducted themselves and treated me.

 They understood what I wanted to achieve, even though it took them a second attempt to get it right.

 That being said, nothing was too much trouble and they seemed very willing to help, so I was happy.

 So, the next job for me was to migrate the domain name from Bluehost to SiteGround.

 Migrating domain names from Bluehost to SiteGround

-To migrate my domain name for the website SiteGround just transferred for me (JusticeForDadsUK.com), I first had to unlock the domain from my Bluehost account, see image below to see how I did this.
+To migrate the domain name for the website SiteGround just transferred for me (JusticeForDadsUK.com), I first had to unlock the domain from my Bluehost account, see image below to see how I did this.

-I then filled in the domain transfer form which is pretty much self-explanatory, but I’ll walk you through the process nevertheless.
+I then filled in the domain transfer form, which is pretty much self-explanatory, but I’ll walk you through the process nevertheless.
 Here is a screen shot of the form below.

-Product Information – In here you enter the domain name you want to transfer and select any additional options.
+Product Information – In here you simply enter the domain name you want to transfer and select any additional options.